dodaro/asp2cnl/README.md

 For installation on other systems, please refer to [Download Ollama](https://ollama.com/download)

-Run the following command to disable automatic Ollama serving
+Note:By default Ollama launch itself as system service.
+If you do not want such behaviour, please, run the following command to disable automatic Ollama serving
 ```
 sudo systemctl disable ollama.service
 ```